bramus/react-native-maps-directions/README.md

 Import `MapViewDirections` and render it as a child of a `MapView` component.
 The mandatory `MapViewDirections` props are:

-- `origin`: The coordinate of the origin location
+- `origin`: The origin location to start routing from
-- `destination`: The coordinate of the destination location
+- `destination`: The destination location to start routing to
 - `apikey`: Your Google Maps API Key _(request one [here](https://developers.google.com/maps/documentation/directions/get-api-key))_.

 ```js